droxey/tocsify/README.md

 * Adds relative path to title in each top-level entry for context.
 * Skips markdown files beginning with `_`.
-* Allows users to specify `maxdepth` for cleaner Table of Content generation.
+* Allows users to specify `maxdepth` for cleaner generation.
 * Skips generation for headers marked `{docsify-ignore}`
 * If `{docsify-ignore-all}` exists in a top level header (`# Example Header {docsify-ignore-all}`), skip generating the table of contents for the entire document.